juliencarponcy/trialexp/workflow/README.md

 ## Usage

 If no target is specified, snakemake will execute the first rule in the snakemake file by default.
+By default, it will search for a `Snakefile` under the `workflow` folder.
+The `Snakefile` is the master workflow file.
+The master Snakefile contains both the pycontrol and spike sorting workflow.

 Execute the following command to run the workflow.
 It is strongely recommend to dry-run (simulate without actually executing anything) the first time you use a workflow with the `-n` command.
 The `--cores` command tells snakemake to use all avaiable cores, you can specify the exact number of core with the `-c` option, e.g. `-c 4`.

-`snakemake --cores -n --snakefile workflows/spout_bar_nov22.smk`
+`snakemake --cores -n`

 To actually execute the workflow, remove the `-n` option.

+`snakemake --cores`

+If you want to just run a subset of the workflow, e.g. only pycontrol or spike sorting, specify the workflow file directly:

-`snakemake --cores --snakefile workflows/spout_bar_nov22.smk`
+`snakemake --cores --snakefile workflow/pycontrol.smk`

-It is possible that some session folder does not have the photometry data, in this case the analysis will fail.
-You can ask the workflow to continue with other session folder in case of failure with the `-k` option.
-By default, it will wait for 5s for the missing file.
-You can make it shorter by using the `--latency-wait` option
+or

-`snakemake --cores --snakefile workflows/spout_bar_nov22.smk -k --latency-wait 1`
+`snakemake --cores --snakefile workflow/spikesort.smk`

 Since the workflow is based on snakemake, you can also use any of the advanced option supported by snakemake.
 For detail please consult the snakemake [documentations](https://snakemake.readthedocs.io/en/stable/executing/cli.html)

+Sometimes you will encounter error in running the pipeline in some of the recordings.
+The default behaviour of snakemake is to stop when it encounters an error.
+You can ask snakemake to skip that problemetic session and continue by adding the `-k` (keep going) option:

+`snakemake --cores --snakefile workflow/pycontrol.smk -k`

 ## Development
 The best way to start developing new script is by using the interactive Python session in VS Code.